An invitation to Alexandrov geometry: CAT(0) spaces: Acknowledgment

-We want to thank the mathematical institutions where we worked on this material, including BIRS, MFO, Henri Poincar\'{e} Institute, University of Colone, Max Planck Institute for Mathematics.
+We thank the mathematical institutions where we worked on this material, including BIRS, EIMI, MFO, the Henri Poincar\'{e} Institute, the University of Cologne, and the Max Planck Institute for Mathematics.

-The first author was partially supported by a grant from the Simons Foundation \#209053.
-The second author was partially supported by grants from NSERC and the Simons foundation.
-The third author was partially supported by NSF grant DMS 1309340.
+The first author was partially supported by the Simons Foundation grant \#209053.
+The second author was partially supported by a Discovery grant from NSERC and by the Simons Foundation grant \#390117.
+The third author was partially supported by the NSF grants DMS 1309340 and DMS 2005279 and the Simons Foundation grant \#584781.